VEF: History

+VEF radio receivers became the factory’s flagship product.
+At international exhibitions in Brussels (1935) and Paris (1937), VEF-branded devices won Grand Prix awards.
+The factory produced so many radio receivers that the local market could not absorb them, leading to exports to other countries.
+Starting in 1935, VEF opened trade offices in Tallinn, Kaunas, Helsinki, Oslo, Zurich, and London.
+Before World War II, VEF exported 8,000 radio receivers annually.

 During World War II the factory was looted and several buildings were destroyed by explosions.
 The factory was repaired after the war and it quickly recovered.
 During the 1960s VEF produced seven radio receivers and five phones every minute and two out of three phones in Soviet Union were produced by VEF.
 It also manufactured highly demanded transistor-based radios "Spīdola" and in the 1970s — "VEF".

 During the Soviet period, VEF specialized in electronics and was a part of Latvia's electronic industry, which supplied the former Soviet Union with telecommunications equipment and electronics for the military.
 The five largest state companies were VEF, Radiotehnika, Elfa, Komutators and Elar (which produced components for the other four).
 In its peak in 1991, VEF employed 20,000 people.
 Its best known products were telephones, telephone exchanges and radios.

 The Latvian electronics industry had trouble competing with Western companies when the markets were opened in the early 1990s.
 Cited problems included poor service and product quality.
 Attempts to restructure these companies were not successful and their combined production fell more than 90% between 1993 and 1997.
 VEF was divided into six smaller companies, most of which no longer exist.
 Three remaining ones, VEF un Ko, VEF TELEKOM and VEF Radiotehnika RRR, employ between 100 and 200 people each.

 In 1999 the factory was privatized and reorganized.
+VEF un Ko, which still is active, has recently focused its attention on designing and building UAVs for agricultural use.